tahull/tahull.github.io/_posts/blog/2020-08-10-acf-animated.md

     3874/47 = 82.42553191489361

+## Harmonics
+There are some lesser peaks, the first peak is around **lag=16** which is the influence of the third harmonic \\(f_3\\) and will repeat about every **+16 lags**.
+The second harmonic \\(f_2\\) is around **lag=23** but isn't a peak in this case.
+Harmonics can show up as a change in slope or a trough or a peak and sometimes be a problem when doing simple peak detection in Autocorrelation techniques.
+The Harmonic problem is something the watch out for.

+## Sampling frequency and accuracy
-This sampling frequency worked out nicely to land on `82.4 hz` but consider if this note was out of tune at `79.9 hz`.
-The nearest discrete point would be 48 (`80.7083 hz`).
-Or if the note was just a little out of tune at `82.0 hz`.
-At this sample frequency, it would always find the result of `82.4 hz`.
-This isnt quite good enough to work as a guitar tuner at this sample frequency.
+This sampling frequency worked out nicely to land on **82.4 hz** but consider if this note was out of tune at **79.9 hz**.
+The nearest discrete point would be **lag=48 or (80.7083 hz)**.
+Or if the note was just a little out of tune at **82.0 hz**.
+At this sample frequency, it would always find the result of **82.4 hz**.
+This isn't quite good enough to work as a guitar tuner at this sample frequency.

-A higher sampling frequency would increase accuracy, there's also techniques to figure out the actual peak of a curve between discrete points like parabolic interpolation.
+A higher sampling frequency would increase accuracy, there's also techniques to figure out the peak of a curve between discrete points like parabolic interpolation.